Frequently Asked Questions

-Our admissions staff and Director of Global Engagement will keep you updated on which documents have been received and which documents are still pending.
+Our Director of International Recruitment and Admissions Counselors will keep you updated on which documents have been received and which documents are still pending.

 I met all the admission requirements, and I am admitted to Alvernia.
 What can I expect to receive?

 The Office of Admissions will coordinate to have the I-20 document processed and mailed.
 As soon as it is available, you will receive an official offer of admission and an I‐20 document, including important information regarding the required confirmation process.
 The acceptance packet will be mailed to you via FedEx Express Courier Service (FREE) to your postal mailing address.
 To ensure delivery, make sure that we have your correct postal mailing address and phone number.
 Alvernia University must have your complete physical or street mailing address.

 U.S. citizens and permanent residents who have completed coursework and/or degrees outside of the United States (excluding study abroad programs) must submit a foreign credential evaluation, and official transcripts (high school and post-secondary if applicable).

 Please keep a copy of all documents submitted to Alvernia, because you will be required to show them again at the American Embassy or Consulate in your country.